 Is there a fee involved for a St. Francis of Assisi wedding or for Marriage Preparation?

 While there is no fee for the wedding liturgy itself (i.e., we won’t charge you to use the church), there are deposits and fees surrounding weddings.
 The fee assigned to your celebration at St. Francis of Assisi includes the deposit to secure the date and helps defray the costs of the services of the Director of Liturgy and Music, and offsets the costs of materials for the Marriage Preparation process.

 All marriage preparation fees and music direction fees are discussed during the initial interview at the start of the marriage preparation process.
 No parishioner of St. Francis of Assisi is ever turned away because of an inability to pay the fee.

 The parishioner rate for marriage preparation is set in order to honor the commitment of participating, contributing members of the parish.
-Normally speaking, the parishioner rate applies to those who have been registered and contributing members for at least six months prior to scheduling.
+Normally speaking, the parishioner rate applies to those who are registered and contributing members.

 How does a St. Francis of Assisi parishioner arrange to confirm a wedding date on the St. Francis of Assisi wedding calendar?